victorian-socialists/civicrm-stripe/docs/recur.md

 In order to take advantage of this feature, you must configure Stripe with the right "Webhook Endpoint".

-You can find the location of this setting in your Stripe Dashboard by clicking the API menu item on the left, and then choose the Webhook tab.

-Then click Add Endpoint.
+To do this, log into Stripe Dashboard and from the menu on the left, choose Developers > Webhooks and click Add Endpoint.

-Now, you need to figure out what your end point is.

-To figure out the "URL to be called" value, you need to check what ID is assigned to your payment processor.
+At this point, you need to figure out the "URL to be called" value.
+To do this, you need to check what ID is assigned to the Stripe payment processor in CiviCRM.

-To determine the correct setting, go back to your CiviCRM screen and click `Administer -> System Settings -> Payment Processor`
+To determine the ID, go back to CiviCRM and click `Administer -> System Settings -> Payment Processor`

 Click Edit next to the payment processor you are setting up.